S. K. Thoth: Career

 Kaufman chose the name of Thoth, an ancient Egyptian deity, because he perceived Egypt to historically be "the center for mixed races".
 Thoth invented his own world, the Festad, from which his solopera The Herma: The Life and Land of Nular-In is taken.
 Thoth began performing this one-man opera in San Francisco, and then New York.

 With various musicians including Scott Kungha Drengsen, Boris Goldman, and Rhan Wilson, Thoth recorded three CDs.

 The band dissolved in 1998 and Thoth began performing solo and created an original epic opera, “THE HERMA: The Life and Land of Nular-in” based on a mythical land called the Festad which he has been writing about since a child.

 Thoth's manner of street performance involves playing his violin while singing in a language he invented and dancing with various chimes and bells attached to his attire providing percussion for the performance.
 He has called this form of entertainment a "Prayformance" because it is a prayer as well as a performance, together.
 Thoth frequently performs in a gold lamé loincloth.

 Thoth auditioned for the reality show America's Got Talent.

 Documentary and Academy Award

 Documentary filmmakers Sarah Kernochan and Lynn Appelle won an Academy Award in 2002 for Best Documentary Short Subject for chronicling Thoth's life and public performances in New York City.
 Another short documentary by multimedia artist Mithaq Kazimi, captures Thoth & Lila' Angelique in San Diego as they perform the last song of their day and discuss life afterwards.

 Personal life

 Lila'Angelique, coloratura soprano and violinist, became Thoth's protégée in 2009.
 They began touring on November 17, 2009 and have been performing in several countries ever since as Tribal Baroque.
 They were married on May 17, 2014.
 In 2015, they wrote "Esh and Ee-ay", their first original opera.
 It debuted on September 6 of the same year in Martha's Vineyard.
-Lila and Thoth now live in Ubud, Bali, Indonesia.
+As of 2026, Lila and Thoth live in Ubud, Bali, Indonesia.